Annual Round Up & Current Investment Issues for Pension Funds

 Macro and economic outlook; Current asset class positioning for our clients; Market trends in fiduciary management.

 A panel of pension scheme executives and trustees will talk about their pension fund's investment strategies and experiences.
-Panelists to include:
+Panelists:

 Naomi L'Estrange, Trustee Director, Mitchells & Butler Pension Plan